Prostate Cancer

 Diagnosing & Staging

-Your doctor may perform any of the following tests to diagnose your tumor and begin planning your treatment.
-Some tests may be used for monitoring once treatment begins.
+Your doctor may perform any of the following tests.
+Some may also be used for monitoring once treatment begins.

 Physical Exam

-A digital rectal exam (DRE) is a common test to screen for prostate cancer, as well as to determine how large the tumor is.
+A digital rectal exam (DRE) is a test to screen for prostate cancer and to determine the size of the tumor.
 The doctor will insert a lubricated, gloved finger into your rectum and feel for any abnormalities in the prostate.

 Blood Tests

-- Prostate Health Index (phi) measures PSA, free PSA and proPSA and uses a formula to predict the presence of a high grade (Grade Group 2 or more) cancer in the prostate in men with an elevated PSA.
+• Prostate Health Index (PHI) measures PSA, free PSA and proPSA and uses a formula to predict the presence of prostate cancer in men with an elevated PSA level.

-- 4Kscore test measures PSA, free PSA, intact PSA and hK2 in a blood sample and combines these results with age and DRE, and whether a man had a previous negative biopsy into an algorithm to predict the likelihood that a biopsy would show a high-grade cancer.
+• 4Kscore Test measures PSA, free PSA, intact PSA and human kallikrein 2 (hK2) in a blood sample and combines these results with age, DRE and whether a man had a previous negative biopsy into an algorithm to predict the likelihood that a biopsy would show a high-grade cancer.

 Urine Tests